alpheus-day/scrolia/docs/vanilla/cdn.md

 ## Usage

+Following is the usage of Scrolia in page and component.

-For using Scrolia in page:
+### Use Scrolia in Page

+Add the following HTML code:

 ```html
 <body>